 Capturing the actual image required both us to do two deep dives.
 And as I had to be below the stern to get the view upwards I ended up at 43m… It was quite a challenge to force my nitrogen muddled brain to work out the right balance of ambient and strobe light to achieve the correct exposure.

 I am not sure how Franco managed to hover so perfectly in position for so long.
 But he must been politely wondering what on earth I was doing…

 The angle that the wreck lies at makes the ascent fairly easy once the depths around the stern have been sampled.
 As you simply head back up to the wheelhouse and then up to the bow.

 If you have enough air left it’s well worth exploring around the coral encrusted winch and hatches at the bow.
 As there is a assortment of critters such as ghost pipefish and leaf scorpion fish to be found there.

 Diving the Pacific Gas Wreck – Safety Stop

 Its still about 22m around the bow.
 So while your bottom time may have expanded, your remaining air has not.
-I am always anxious to ensure I have enough left to complete the extended safety stop on the mooring line.
+I am always anxious I have enough air left to complete the extended safety stop on the mooring line.

 Once I am at 5m and know that all I have to do is wait out my stop.
 Then I can relax and settle down to look back down on the wreck.
 And watch the schooling jacks, snapper and sweetlips reclaim it again after the temporary visitors have departed